zlarouche/deck-of-cards/README.md

 - `POST /games/{id}/shuffle` performs a SecureRandom-backed Fisher–Yates shuffle and can be invoked at any time.

 **Frontend**
-- Workflow-driven UI for game creation, deck creation, and shoe assembly.
+- Workflow-driven UI for creating games, generating decks, assigning them to shoes, and listing existing games.
-- Player management dashboard with live hand totals and sorted leaderboard.
+- Player management dashboard with live hand totals, sorted leaderboard, and contextual actions.
 - Deal cards panel supporting player/quantity selection with feedback on completion.
 - Player hand viewer with suit-aware styling and card metadata.
 - Undealt cards explorer (suit view and card-by-card breakdown).